Christoph33one/my-first-project/README.md

 - All Icons are taken from an open source - fontawsome https://fontawesome.com/

+---
 # Colors
+---

-- All colours a are picked using a complementary setting with Adobe Color Wheel.
+- All colours a are picked using a complementary Shade setting with Adobe Color Wheel.
 Different shades of Grey are used to give a feeling of warmth throughout the site.
 This also reduces the brightness of the screen, to be more user friendly with people using contact lenses or glasses.

 - The color Pink is used to breakup some similarities for when needing to click on a link or to highlight an icon.
 Pink was also picked using adobe color wheel inline with the complementry shades of Grey.